wazo-platform/wazo-doc/source/upgrade/15.13/asterisk_13.rst

 Some of the more common changes to look for:

-* SS7 support has been removed from the Asterisk package of XiVO
+* SS7 support has been removed from the Asterisk package of XiVO.
 * All channel and global variable names are evaluated in a case-sensitive manner.
 In previous versions of Asterisk, variables created and evaluated in the dialplan were evaluated case-insensitively, but built-in variables and variable evaluation done internally within Asterisk